An algebraic model for commutative HZ-algebras: Quillen equivalence between -monoids in and

 and as every object in $\Chab$ is fibrant, $F_0X$ is always fibrant in the projective model structure on $E_\infty\Sp^\Sigma(\Chab,\Z[1])$.

 Let $A$ be a cofibrant object in $E_\infty\Chab$.
 We have to show that

 is a weak equivalence, for $W(-)$ the fibrant replacement in $E_\infty\Sp^\Sigma(\Chab,\Z[1])$.
-But we saw that $F_0A$ is fibrant and $A \ra \ev0 F_0A =A$ is the identity map, thus $\eta$ is a weak equivalence. \end{proof} {Observe that all of the Quillen equivalences that we have established so far did not use any particular properties of $\Z$.
+But we saw that $F_0A$ is fibrant and $A \ra \ev0 F_0A =A$ is the identity map, thus $\eta$ is a weak equivalence.
+See also {\cite[8.10]{ps1}} for an alternative approach to this theorem. \end{proof}

+Observe that all of the Quillen equivalences that we have established so far did not use any particular properties of $\Z$.
 We can therefore generalize our results as follows. \begin{cor} Let $R$ be a commutative ring with unit.
-There is a chain of Quillen equivalences between the model category of commutative $HR$-algebra spectra and $E_\infty$-monoids in the category of unbounded $R$-chain complexes. \end{cor} For $R=\Q$ we can strengthen the result: \begin{cor} There is a chain of Quillen equivalences between the model category of commutative $H\Q$-algebra spectra and differential graded commutative $\Q$-algebras. \end{cor} \begin{proof} It is well-known that the category of differential graded commutative algebras and $E_\infty$-monoids in $\CH(\Q)$ possess a right-induced model category structure and that there is a Quillen equivalence between them.
-For a proof of these facts see \cite[\S 7.1.4]{lurie-higheralg} or \cite[7.4]{ps1}. \end{proof} }
+There is a chain of Quillen equivalences between the model category of commutative $\HR$-algebra spectra and $E_\infty$-monoids in the category of unbounded $R$-chain complexes. \end{cor} For $R=\Q$ we can strengthen the result: \begin{cor} There is a chain of Quillen equivalences between the model category of commutative $H\Q$-algebra spectra and differential graded commutative $\Q$-algebras. \end{cor} \begin{proof} It is well-known that the category of differential graded commutative algebras and $E_\infty$-monoids in $\CH(\Q)$ possess a right-induced model category structure and that there is a Quillen equivalence between them.
+For a proof of these facts see {for instance} \cite[\S 7.1.4]{lurie-higheralg}. \end{proof}

-\begin{rem} Note that the proof of theorem \ref{thm:Qequeinftychains} applies in broader generality.
-If $\cO$ is an operad in the category of chain complexes such that right-induced model structure on $\cO$-algebras in $\CH$ and $F_0(\cO)$-algebras in $\Sp^\Sigma(\CH, \Z[1])^s$ exists, then the pair $(F_0,\ev0)$ yields a Quillen equivalence between the model category of $\cO$-algebras in $\CH$ and the model category of $F_0(\cO)$-algebras in $\Sp^\Sigma(\CH, \Z[1])^s$. \end{rem}
+\begin{rem} Note that the proof of theorem \ref{thm:Qequeinftychains} applies in broader generality: If $\cO$ is an {arbitrary} operad in the category of chain complexes such that right-induced model structure{s} on $\cO$-algebras in $\CH$ and {on} $F_0(\cO)$-algebras in $\Sp^\Sigma(\CH, \Z[1])^s$ exist, then the pair $(F_0,\ev0)$ yields a Quillen equivalence between the model category of $\cO$-algebras in $\CH$ and the model category of $F_0(\cO)$-algebras in $\Sp^\Sigma(\CH, \Z[1])^s$. \end{rem}